 WESTERN ENVIRONMENTAL LAW CENTER Overview

-Geographic areas served: Western US
+Geographic areas served: the American West

 We combine our legal skills with sound conservation biology and environmental science to address major environmental issues in the West in the most strategic and effective manner.
 We work at the national, regional, state, and local levels; and in all three branches of government.
 WELC integrates national policies and regional perspective with the local knowledge of our 100+ partner groups to implement smart and appropriate place-based actions.